oweb36/mws-docs/mws/Characters/Bench/Air Conditioners/XYLR.md

 ### [GHR](../../Characters/Air%20Conditioners/GHR.md)

 They are not just friends, but a couple!
+Do not question about the age gap, this is very different. (un)Surprisingly, he would be a competent father.

 ### [Avxy](../../Characters/Air%20Conditioners/Avxy.md)

 Goobers together.
 Avxy with XYLR doing gooberistics with a dash of Hyperactive running.

+## Trivia

+- he's stubby.
+	- This is why he can't drive.
+- He's goober, but he's not a total joker and a pranker.
+That title goes to [Avxy](../../Characters/Air%20Conditioners/Avxy.md).
+	- He's also not a jackass stuntman.
+This goes to [ZeNer](../../Characters/Air%20Conditioners/ZeNer.md).

 #airconditioner